Subarnarekha (film): Plot summary

 Sita and Abhiram live in the slums of Calcutta and try to make ends meet.
 They have a little son.
 One day, Abhiram gets a new job as a bus driver, but this leads to tragedy: when he accidentally hits and kills a little girl, he is lynched by the crowd.
 In her desperate situation, Sita is forced to think about taking up prostitution.

 In the meantime, Ishwar is living a lonely and sad life in the province.
 When his old time friend Haraprasad comes to visit him, they decide to go to Calcutta on a binge drinking tour.
 They finally end up in a brothel, both completely drunk.
 When Ishwar staggers into one of the bedchambers, he is faced... with his own sister, whose first "client" he should become.
 Sita immediately recognizes him and cuts her own throat rather than have her brother see how far she has fallen.
 She dies.
 When Ishwar realizes what has happened, he breaks down.

-At the end of the film, the now completely broken Ishwar meets Sita's little son, who is now his closest relative.
+At the end of the film, the now completely broken Ishwar meets Sita's little son, Binu, who is now his closest relative.
 Ishwar and Binu arrives at Ghatshila rail station.
-Just as the train leaves, Ishwar receives a letter from foreman Mukherjee from which he discovers that he has been sacked from his managerial job because of his honesty and the legal matters he faced after her sister killed herself.
+Just as the train leaves, Ishwar receives a letter from foreman Mukherjee through which he discovers that he has been sacked from his managerial job because of his honesty and the legal matters he faced after her sister killed herself.
 Mukherjee is now the new manager and he asks Ishwar to vacate the quarter.
-Ishwar, at first, feels lost but as he sees little Binu, he brightens up and decides to take the little boy into his clutches.
-The film ends with the two approaching the quarter along the banks of Subarnarekha, with Binu, not knowing the reality fills with joy to see his new home, the story he has been told by his mother many times, while Ishwar pants but still does not reveal the truth in order not to spoil his nephew's dream.
+Ishwar, at first, feels lost but as he sees little Binu, he brightens up and decides to take the little boy under his wings.
+The film ends with the two approaching the quarter along the banks of Subarnarekha, with Binu, not knowing the reality filled with joy at seeing his new home, the story he has been told by his mother many times, while Ishwar pants but still does not reveal the truth in order not to spoil his nephew's dream.